arena-sh/cli/README.md

 <img src="https://media.giphy.com/media/xkF2OOpDN6AWotY2bP/giphy.gif" width="450">

 ## Usage
-Any string will search in server names and player.
+Any string will search in server names and players.
 However, you can utilize filters and flags below to construct the search queries.

 ### Filters
 | filter | short-form | description | examples